 It's another lovely walk in the area, as part of the 4 Impressionist Walks by the Seine (see my post on the Renoir walk from Chatou to Carrières-sur-Seine).

-Outside Madame du Barry's residence was the enormous pipe - still camouflaged today - in the lush countryside.
+Outside Madame du Barry's residence was the enormous water pipe - still camouflaged today - in the lush countryside.
+Apparently the noise of the water from the pipes distressed Madame.

-Apparently the noise of the water from the pipes was rather distressing for Madame; it transported water to the Versailles fountains from the Seine river via the Machine du Marly, an extremely incredible feat of engineering to cope with Louis XIV's luxurious tastes for the palace.
+It transported water to the Versailles fountains from the Seine river via the Machine du Marly.
+This incredible feat of engineering coped with Louis XIV's luxurious tastes for the palace but I bet Madame would have loved to stuff some cauliflower in it!

 Madame du Barry or Countess?